 The Minnesota working family credit is a refundable credit against the individual income tax allowed to taxpayers who are eligible for the federal earned income credit.
-To qualify, the taxpayer (or spouse) must have income from wages or self employment, and total earned income (or adjusted gross income, whichever is larger) cannot exceed a maximum amount.
-A taxpayer is not eligible if investment income exceeds a specified amount, which is indexed for inflation and is \$3,400 for tax year 2015.
+To qualify, the taxpayer (or spouse) must have income from wages or self-employment, and total earned income (or adjusted gross income, whichever is larger) cannot exceed a maximum amount.
+A taxpayer is not eligible if investment income exceeds a specified amount, which is indexed for inflation and is \$2,450 for tax year 2017.

 Although the Minnesota working family credit uses the same eligibility requirements and definitions as the federal earned income credit, the calculation of the state credit is separate.
 All the dollar amounts in the calculation are indexed annually for inflation.
-The following calculations apply to tax year 2015.
+The following calculations apply to tax year 2017.

-- ➢ For a taxpayer with no children, 2.1% of the first \$6,280 of earned income, reduced by 2.01% of earned income or adjusted gross income, whichever is greater, in excess of \$8,260 (\$13,780 for married-joint returns).
-The maximum credit is \$132. - For a taxpayer with one child, 9.35% of the first \$11,300 of earned income, reduced by 6.02% of earned income or adjusted gross income, whichever is greater, in excess of \$21,520 (\$27,040 for married-joint returns).
-The maximum credit is \$1057. - ➢ For a taxpayer with two or more children, 11% of the first \$18,530 of earned income, reduced by 10.82% of earned income or adjusted gross income, whichever is greater, in excess of \$25,530 (\$31,050 for married-joint returns).
-The maximum credit is \$2,038.
+- For a taxpayer with no children, 2.1% of the first \$6,360 of earned income, reduced by 2.01% of earned income or adjusted gross income, whichever is greater, in excess of \$8,360 (\$13,950 for married-joint returns).
+The maximum credit is \$134. - For a taxpayer with one child, 9.35% of the first \$11,440 of earned income, reduced by 6.02% of earned income or adjusted gross income, whichever is greater, in excess of \$21,800 (\$27,390 for married-joint returns).
+The maximum credit is \$1,070. - For a taxpayer with two or more children, 11% of the first \$18,760 of earned income, reduced by 10.82% of earned income or adjusted gross income, whichever is greater, in excess of \$25,850 (\$31,440 for married-joint returns).
+The maximum credit is \$2,064.

 The working family credit was enacted in 1991 and was equal to 10% of the federal earned income credit.
 The credit was increased several times, and federal changes were adopted.
-In 1998 the credit was changed from a percentage of the federal credit to a separate calculation.
+In 1998, the credit was changed from a percentage of the federal credit to a separate calculation.
 The 2001 federal changes were adopted, including a higher phase-out range for married-joint returns, which expired after 2010.
 Minnesota did not adopt the 2009 federal changes which increased the phase-out range for married-joint returns and the amount of the credit for three or more children for 2009 and 2010.
-In 2011 Minnesota adopted the increased phase-out range for married-joint returns for tax year 2011 only.
+In 2011, Minnesota adopted the increased phase-out range for married-joint returns for tax year 2011 only.
 Minnesota adopted the 2013 federal changes which permanently increase the phase-out range for married-joint returns.
-In 2014 the Minnesota formulas were changed to increase the credit for nearly all claimants.
+In 2014, the Minnesota formulas were changed to increase the credit for nearly all claims.
+Beginning with the tax year 2017, income earned by tribal members on an American Indian reservation is eligible for the working family credit.
+Beginning with tax year 2019, taxpayers with no children may qualify for the credit at age 21 rather than 25.

-The working family credit was claimed on about 347,000 returns for tax year 2014.
+The working family credit was claimed on about 323,700 returns for tax year 2016.

-Fiscal Year Impact

-2016 2017 2018 2019

-State General Fund \$260,300,000 \$266,800,000 \$273,500,000 \$274,800,000
+Fiscal Year 2018 2019 2020 2021 State General Fund \$259,400,000 \$266,100,000 \$269,600,000 \$273,100,000

-1.87 CREDIT FOR K-12 EDUCATION EXPENSES
+1.91 Credit for K-12 Education Expenses